COVID-19 Small Business Relief Checklist [January 2021 Update]By George Malone

 Term: Up to 30 years

-This loan is administered directly by the SBA and can be received in addition to the Paycheck Protection Program.
+This loan is administered directly by the SBA and can be received in addition to the Paycheck Protection Program, although you have to use the funds for

 Where to apply: SBA Covid-19 Economic Injury Disaster Loan.
 The application takes about 10 minutes.